 Changes to Queensland rental laws came into effect from 6 June 2024.
+Further changes to maximum bond amount, bond claims, compliance provisions and rent, bond and other payments commenced from 30 September 2024, as part of ongoing rental reforms.
 Learn more about the changes and what they mean for you.

-Minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023, and will come into effect for all remaining tenancies on 1 September 2024.
-Learn more.
+Minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023 and for all remaining tenancies from 1 September 2024.

-The Residential Tenancies and Rooming Accommodation and Other Legislation Amendment Bill 2024 was developed to broaden Queensland’s residential tenancy laws while making sure it is viable for property owners to provide housing options.
+The Residential Tenancies and Rooming Accommodation and Other Legislation Amendment Bill 2024 (the Bill) was developed to broaden Queensland’s residential tenancy laws while making sure it is viable for property owners to provide housing options.

 The Bill was developed around five key areas identified by the Queensland Government as priority areas for rental reforms, including:

-• installing modifications
+- installing modifications

-• making personalisation changes
+- making personalisation changes

-• balancing privacy and access
+- balancing privacy and access

-• amending the rental bond process
+- amending the rental bond process

-• addressing fees and charges.
+- addressing fees and charges.

 This Bill also sought to ensure the effectiveness of the annual rent increase frequency limit, which commenced on 1 July 2023.